wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay Two_** : They don't like being spotted

 **_Gideon_** : Anyway, I'd best let you gentlemen get on with things, I'm sure you charge by the hour, ha.
-That will ain't gonna read itself.
+In you go... that will ain't gonna read itself.

 - The curtains open
 - Mrs Tripps wheels the cake in
 - Freddie and Mrs Buttermuffin enter, loudly chattering
-- Gideon sees them, looks at the real will he's holding, looks around for somewhere to hide it, and as the "only resort", shoves it in the cake
+- Gideon sees them, looks at the real will he's holding, looks around for somewhere to hide it, and as the only resort, shoves it in the cake

 ---

 # Will Reading

-- Ghost Lord Naff appears and angrily points out (maybe to the audience) that isn't what he put in his will
-- Mrs Tripps offers Gideon a cup of tea, perhaps spills it, and Gideon fires her in the most humiliating way he can
-- Freddie and Mrs Buttermuffin discuss their shock that, rather than being owners of Naff Hall, they seem to have inherited a new, nasty, boss.

 **_Mrs Buttermuffin_** : Would either of you gentlemen like a slice of cake